Last Site Update: 09 May 2010 | Stable Version: 4.3.2

 Oops, we don't want this version...

 Maybe it is already installed but not set up as the default java.
-To change the default version of java at any time, use update-alternatives.
+To see the existing system versions, and choose the default system version of java at any time, use update-alternatives.

 $ sudo update-alternatives --config java